Mhmd-Husseini/real-estate-client/README.md

 <!-- Tech stack -->
 <img src="./readme/title5.svg"/>

-###  Lebanon RealEstate Insights is built using the following technologies:
+###  Lebanon Real Estate Insights is built using the following technologies:

 - This project uses the [React Javascript Library](https://react.dev/).
 React is a free and open-source front-end JavaScript library for building user interfaces based on components.
 It is used to design frontend for apps on mobile, desktop, and the web.